Shagshag/prestashop-documentation/ZoneCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Zone.php line 77
+* This method is defined in [classes/Zone.php line 77](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Zone.php#77)

 #### Arguments